Tyrone Poole

-Tyrone Poole (born February 3, 1972) is a former American professional football player who played 13 seasons as a cornerback in the National Football League (NFL).
-He was drafted by the Carolina Panthers 22nd overall of the 1995 NFL Draft.
-He played college football at Fort Valley State.
+Tyrone Poole (born February 3, 1972) is an American former professional football player who played 13 seasons as a cornerback in the National Football League (NFL).
+He played college football for the Fort Valley State Wildcats.
+He was selected by the Carolina Panthers 22nd overall of the 1995 NFL draft.

 Poole has also played for Indianapolis Colts, Denver Broncos, New England Patriots, Oakland Raiders and Tennessee Titans.
 He earned Super Bowl rings with the Patriots in Super Bowl XXXVIII and Super Bowl XXXIX.

+In 2011, Poole released a book, "Ultimate Success in the Game of Life," that chronicles his life, going from poverty, to quitting football his senior year at LaGrange High School, to winning the Super Bowl.

-Early years
+Early life

 Poole graduated from LaGrange High School, where he lettered in both football and track.

 College career

 Poole was as a four-year starter at Fort Valley State University and became the first player from that school to ever be selected in the first round of the NFL draft.
 His career numbers included 41 starts in 42 games with 17 interceptions (262 yards) and 70 punt returns for 934 yards (13.3 avg).
 Poole also set the school record for the 200-meter dash and finished second in the national finals.